aantron/ocaml.org/data/planet/kcsrk/profiling-the-stack.md

 <p>In the <a href="http://kcsrk.info/ocaml/profiling/2015/09/23/bytecode-allocation-profiler/">last
 post</a>,
 I described a <em>flat</em> allocation profiler for OCaml 4.02 bytecode interpreter.
-In this post, I&rsquo;ll describe further developments which add support for call stack information and better location information.
+In this post, I’ll describe further developments which add support for call stack information and better location information.
 Lets dive straight to the usage:</p>